INTERNATIONAL MEN'S HEALTH WEEK

 WHY YOUR HEALTH IS IMPORTANT TO US

-Your health not only affects you, but it affects your family, your friends, your work life and our already burdened health care system.
+Your health not only affects you, but it also affects your family, your friends, your work life and our already burdened health care system.

 Of course there are 2 types of health problems – preventable and non-preventable, however the repercussions of poor health are the same: